Welcome to JISA Sevenhill

 ‘Come away to a quiet place and rest awhile.’
 Mark 6.30

-Sevenhill Retreat offers a unique space for prayer and contemplation.
+JISA Sevenhill offers a unique space for prayer and contemplation.
 Our grounds, shrines, walking paths and the surrounding vineyard offer an idyllic and contemplative setting for deepening your experience of God.

 Our ministry is focused on the giving of Ignatian retreats in the tradition of St Ignatius of Loyola, the author of the Spiritual Exercises, and offering hospitality to individuals and groups seeking a space for quiet and reflection.

-Sevenhill Retreat is a 25 bed retreat and function centre nestled among the idyllic scenery of the historic Sevenhill Cellars and vineyard, the oldest winery in the Clare Valley, and the birthplace of the Jesuits in Australia.
+JISA Sevenhill is a 25-bed retreat and function centre nestled among the idyllic scenery of the historic Sevenhill Cellars and vineyard, the oldest winery in South Australia’s Clare Valley, and the birthplace of the Jesuits in Australia.

 If you need to hold a conference, workshop or a larger meeting, our facilities are just right.
 Catering and accommodation available.
 Please contact us wtih your specific requirements.

 Sevenhill has 25 rooms including ensuite facilities across the Old College and La Storta an adjacent farm property.
 In addition, the La Storta property includes The Barn, a flexible space complete with commercial kitchen for hosting large groups and functions.